 The following articles provide guidelines for special scenarios:

-If all else fails we've gathered some procedures which might fix the WMI system on affected computers:
+If all else fails, we have gathered some procedures that might fix the WMI system on affected computers:

-Another good article about all things regarding WMI can be found under:
+Another good article about all issues regarding WMI can be found under:

 - WMI Reference This reference provides a list of WMI providers, information on the COM API for WMI, WMI queries, WMI log files, WMI security, WMI tools, and WMI infrastructure objects and values.